 *source: "The Missing Piece: A National Teacher Survey on How Social and Emotional Learning Can Empower Children and Transform Schools"; A report for CASEL 2014

 The Cost of Not Teaching Social Emotional Learning in Schools

 We shouldn’t be surprised that there is a cost for this dissonance between what we know is good for students and their actual experience in schools - a cost both on the students and on society as a whole.

-By introducing a consistent structure and process for whole student development within the existing schedules of all secondary schools, Millennium seeks to develop a generation of students equipped with the tools they need to face the broader challenges of a changing world.
+By introducing a consistent structure and process for whole-teacher and whole-student development within the existing environment of schools, Millennium seeks to develop a new generation equipped with the tools they need to face the broader challenges of a changing world.